bw0rth/pync/README.md

        conn.run()
    ```

-   In this example, the NetcatTCPConnection.run() method was used to run
+   The previous example used the NetcatTCPConnection.run() method to simply run netcat.</br>
-   netcat.</br>
    For more available methods, please refer to the NetcatTCPConnection documentation.

    ---